-If XL Enterprise has not yet been configured with an organization and linked XL devices refer to the Configure XL guide for instructions.
+If XL Enterprise has not yet been configured, refer to the $\underline{\text{Configure XL}}$ guide for instructions.

 NOTE

 Once you have linked XL devices:

 - 1. Login to XL Enterprise as an Admin and navigate to the All Users page. - 2.
 Create accounts for anyone that will benefit from end-of-shift reports. - 3.
 As new users receive their email invites and log in, all they need to do is select the work centers they want to monitor and opt in to end-of-shift reports (Email Report Subscriptions page)